SJamesss/Portfolio/README.md

 ## 🎯 Data Analyst & AI Specialist

-> Transforming complex data into actionable business insights through innovative data engineering systems and machine learning solutions.
+> Implementing data engineering systems and ML solutions.
+Skilled in Python, SQL, PowerBI and Tableau with expertise in transforming complex data into actionable business insights.

 Currently working as **Data Analyst** at **Carrefour**.